Travel Advisory for Italian Republic

 - Hepatitis B

-- Tick-borne encephalitis (in specific areas)
+- Tick-borne encephalitis (for rural/forested areas)

 Visa Information